haydenykh/SainsOrScienceBot/CONTRIBUTING.md

 ### Objective type

-The objective type is a type with multiple choices with its respective answer in alphabetical order (A, B, C, D, …).
-It's less likely to have an E option or more.
+The objective type is a type with multiple choices with its respective answer in alphabetical order (A, B, C & D).

 Example: